 After the Deepwater Horizon oil spill, federal and state agencies came together to form the Deepwater Horizon Natural Resource Damage Assessment Trustee Council.
 The Council studied the effects of the oil spill and continues to restore the Gulf of Mexico to the condition it would have been in if the spill had not happened.

 Following settlement, the Trustees will continue to work together as a Council.
-They have approved standard operating procedures for the long-term management, implementation, and administration of settlement funds for natural resource restoration.
+They have approved standard operating procedures (PDF, 253 pages), revised in August 2021, for the long-term management, implementation, and administration of settlement funds for natural resource restoration.
 These procedures set the stage for a completely new phase of Gulf of Mexico restoration.
-The Trustees hold bi-weekly meetings and publish summary notes of those calls.
+The Trustees hold regular meetings and publish summary notes of those calls.

 They will also coordinate as part of trustee implementation groups for defined Restoration Areas, seen below.